 Based in Berkeley, BORP has a nationally ranked competitive wheelchair basketball team consisting of Middle School and High School age players from throughout the East Bay.
-Arrangements can be made to have the BORP team play a wheelchair basketball game against your High School Basketball team (boys and girls) as part of a fundraising effort.
+Arrangements to have the BORP team play a wheelchair basketball game against your High School Basketball team (boys and girls) as part of a fundraising effort is something that is available through BORP.